 NBSS has a long history of working with veterans to educate them for careers in traditional trades and fine craftsmanship.
 Since 1920, we have embraced America’s military service members and their families, helping them to achieve meaningful lives and livelihoods.

-Today, veterans make up approximately 20% of the School’s student body, and are spread across a number of our full-time programs.
+As a veteran, you’ll be in good company here at NBSS.
+A large portion of our alumni, and nearly 20% of the School’s student body have served in the military.
 Qualities that military training sharpens—commitment, organization, self-motivation, and self-reliance—are helpful in the immersive training environment at NBSS.